top of page

 ***We also have an optional, 1/2 day Intro to Ashiatsu (5CE) course for beginners who have a general curiosity about ashiatsu but aren't quite ready to make the full leap onto the table and bars by signing up for a multi-day immersion training.
 The 1/2 Intro to Ashiatsu course helps answer common questions like :

-The 200hr Ashiatsu Certification Track is a learning pathway for serious LMTs who want to move beyond the weekend CE immersion courses into a deeper learning experience.
-When you sign up for the certification track you are committing to five intensive weeks of training spread out over the course of approximately one year.
-The techniques and course material are essentially the same as what you would learn in all of our weekend immersion courses combined PLUS supervised clinic work, one-on-one time with the instructor and a stronger emphasis on theory and case studies.
-After completing all requirements for the 200hr Ashiatsu Certification Track LMTs receive our endorsement as an Ashiatsu Therapist.
+The Ashiatsu Certification Track is a learning pathway for serious LMTs who want to move beyond the weekend CE immersion courses into a deeper learning experience.
+When you sign up for the certification track you are committing to three, three day trainings over the course of three months along with all practice requirements and treatment room set up procedures.
+The techniques and course material are essentially the same as what you would learn in all of our weekend immersion courses combined however the course structure and technique sequences are quite different and a little more intensive.
+There is also a stronger emphasis on detailed protocols, session design, clinical practice and feedback.

 No. As an LMT practicing legally within the scope of practice in your state you may use anything you learn in our classes with your clients as indicated at any time.
 Our CE weekend immersions, power CE weekends, one day CE courses and table CE courses are designed to provide you with usable techniques that can be added to your menu of services once you have practiced and feel confident with the material you've learned.

-The 200hr Certification Track is an optional learning pathway for LMTs who want to make a deeper, more formal commitment to learning and receive Elevate Ashiatsu Endorsement.
-The techniques and course material in the certification track are essentially the same as what you would learn in all of our weekend immersion courses combined PLUS supervised clinic work, one-on-one time with the instructor and a stronger emphasis on theory and case studies.
+The Certification Track is an optional learning pathway for LMTs who want to make a deeper, more formal commitment to learning and receive Elevate Ashiatsu Endorsement.
+The techniques and course material are essentially the same as what you would learn in all of our weekend immersion courses combined however the course structure and technique sequences are quite different and a little more intensive.
+There is also a stronger emphasis on detailed protocols, session design, clinical practice and feedback in the Certification Track courses.

 Weight becomes an issue when you as a therapist either don't have control of your body weight and pressure and/or you don't have enough clients that are able to receive from you because of a drastic different in body weight/size.
 A moderate amount of upper body strength, flexibility and stamina are also required to learn and practice ashiatsu on the table with the bars.
 Also consider that you will need a table that can hold the weight you and your client.
 Remember that in the seated class you'll need to be able to swing your leg over and sit comfortably on a stool at the head of the table (like you are doing a cannonball jump into a swimming pool) and enough core strength to glide your feet down and back, both at the same time and one at a time.